EldosHD/2nd-Keyboard/README.md

 # How does it work?
 Idk.

 Jk.
-Lua Macros (http://www.hidmacros.eu/forum/viewtopic.php?f=10&t=241#p794) is a Program that was developed for the flightsim communtiy.
+Lua Macros (http://www.hidmacros.eu/forum/viewtopic.php?f=10&t=241#p794) is a Program that was developed for the flight simulator communtiy.
 It is able to differentiate between multiple keyboards (cuz Windows can´t for some odd reason).
-If you press a button on your 2nd Keyboard Lua Macros will intercept that buttonpress (sometimes), write the button to pressed to a small file on disk and press the F24 Key.
+If you press a button on your 2nd Keyboard Lua Macros will intercept that buttonpress (sometimes), write the button which is pressed to a small file on disk and press the F24 Key.
 AHK will listen for that keypress, read the file on disk and execute the function you assigned to that key.

+# How do I use it?
+Well First of all you will have to install it.

+## Installation Guide
+Fortunate for you I made an installation script.

 Thats the code for my 2nd Keyboard.
 If you want to know more, watch the tutorial I watched to create it.